Jiapeng-Pei/Memory-Tracker/Design Document.md

 ## Division of Labor

 ​	The three expected goals will be solved serially.
 For each goal, we will generally follow the implementation route.
-If faced with obstacles, we'd like to attempt other approaches.
-To illustrate, ...
+If faced with obstacles, we'd like to attempt other approaches and figure out the solution together.

+- Task1: We three together solve this.
+- Task2: 张沐阳 use method 1 first. 陈浩, 裴嘉鹏 use method 2.
+A final method will be chosen together and may be a mixed one of the two.
+- Task3: We three together solve this.